 Raymond "Tony" Lamberton is the President and the Manchester district manager for New England Forestry Consultants, Inc. He is responsible for the southern Vermont and eastern New York regions.
 Tony has been with our company for over ten years and provides our clients with all aspects of land management, from estate management to natural resource planning.
 Tony is the editor of our company newsletter and has authored a variety of articles.
 He holds a Master of Forestry and B. S. in Wildlife Management from the University of Maine.
 Tony is also a member of the Consulting Foresters Association of VT, VT Woodland Owners Association, NY Forest Owners Association and is a NY and VT Tree Farm Program Inspecting Forester.
 Tony is actively involved in local and civic organizations.
 He is a Selectman and Moderator for the Town of Middletown Springs.
 He is also a Trustee at the Middletown Springs Community Church.

-David L. Kent, New Hampshire LPF is a Vice President and the Keene district manager for New England Forestry Consultants, Inc. He is responsible for southwestern New Hampshire, north central Massachusetts and southeastern Vermont regions.
+David L. Kent, New Hampshire LPF is the Senior Vice President and the Keene district manager for New England Forestry Consultants, Inc. He is responsible for southwestern New Hampshire, north central Massachusetts and southeastern Vermont regions.
 During the 25 years David has worked for our company, he has provided complete forest management services to our clients, including timber sales, management plans and timber appraisals.
 He graduated cum laude in 1978 with an A.A.S. degree in Forest Technology from State University of New York.
 David is a member of the NH Timberland Owners Association and a Cheshire County Inspecting Forester for the NH Tree Farm Program.

 Sherman R. Small, LPF is our Treasurer and district manager for New England Forestry Consultants, Inc. He works out of his Bethel, ME office and works closely with Donald Feeney in the western and central Maine regions.
 His prior experience at P. H. Chadbourne & Co. and Chadbourne Tree Farms included a focus on operating a Geographic Information System (GIS), obtaining data through GPS and other sources.
 He also was responsible for the supervision of contract logging crews, overseeing cutting operations, and purchasing white pine logs.
 Sherm is currently monitoring conservation easements on over 762,000 acres of forest land.
 He graduated "With Distinction" with a B.S. in Forestry at the University of Maine, Orono in 1980.